assamidanov/python_programming_class/README.md

 __Project Description:__
 The Cannon Game project is a continuation of the project that we did in class.
 The assignment tasks are as follows:

 1. Implement various types of projectiles.
+[JARISSE ESCUBIDO]
 2. Develop several target types with different movement patterns.
 [VANISA SUADPRATHON]
 3. Transform the cannon into a moving tank.
 [VAL DELEON]
 4. Create "bombs" that will be dropped by targets onto the cannon.